 As said earlier, Chinese people are especially sensitive to the medical effects that some alimentary products can have.
-Though the branding of the group in China was developed around this idea that its products are good for the health，and the strategy is built on the idea that the mission of the brand is to provide people with healthy food.
-The group launched lobbying action and surveys were conducted to show that the population suffers from deficit in calcium and vitamins.
+Though the branding of the group in China was developed around the idea that its products are good for health, and the strategy is built on the idea that the mission of the brand is to provide people with healthy food.
+The group launched lobbying action and surveys were conducted to show that the population suffers from a deficit in calcium and vitamins.
 Following this survey, the government insisted on the fact that Chinese citizens have to drink and eat more dairy products.
-Danone also benefited from a national campaign asking for women to feed their children from powder baby food instead of giving them their own milk.
+Danone also benefited from a national campaign asking for women to feed their children powdered baby food instead of giving them their own milk.
 Concerning water, Chinese people barely drink it raw, boiling tap water to make the tea that they use to drink all day long.
 But Danone insisted on the fact that making tea from its bottled water would bring to it much more nutritional proprieties.

 The green touch!